Liam Lawson: 2022

 At Spa-Francorchamps, Lawson qualified in sixth place.
 A cheeky start saw him take to the grass in the sprint race to move into second place.
 He then overtook Ralph Boschung on lap 2 to dominate the field and claim another win.
 In the feature race, Lawson had a battle with Enzo Fittipaldi in which he won out, and took a third place to cap off his best F2 weekend to date.
 In Zandvoort, Lawson ended qualifying in sixth position.
 He made up a place on Vips at the start, but ended the sprint race fourth as he was unable to overtake Hauger.
 In the feature race, along with a few others, Lawson started on the harder tyres.
 This would end up not working, as Marino Sato brought out the safety car which bunched the field mid-race.
 As cars were not allowed to pit under safety car conditions, Lawson ended the race 12th.

 In Monza, Lawson qualified second alongside Doohan.
 He had an average start in the sprint race, but fell to 11th.
 He was involved in several duels but powered through to finish in sixth place, later promoted to fifth due to a post-race penalty from Richard Verschoor.
 In the feature race, a slow start for Doohan saw Lawson take the lead, but during the safety car pitted a lap later than the likes of Daruvala and Armstrong.
 His day got worse as he was spun around by Vips, and sustained front wing damage.
 He finished 13th, last of the runners.
 Having qualified ninth in Abu Dhabi, Lawson took his fourth victory of the season in the sprint race, having conserved his tyres better than Verschoor, whom he overtook on lap 10.
 In the feature race, he pitted early, and found himself in third place which was where he eventually finished.
 Lawson ended third in the driver's championship with 149 points, whilst claiming four victories and six other podiums.

-Formula One
+Formula One career

 In February 2019, Lawson joined the Red Bull Junior Team.

-In July 2021, he got his first taste of an F1 car at the 2021 Goodwood Festival Of Speed, driving the 2011 Red Bull RB7.
-Lawson took part of the Abu Dhabi Young Driver Test at the end of the 2021 season with Scuderia AlphaTauri, driving the AT02.
-For the 2022 season, he serves as a reserve/test driver for AlphaTauri.
+In July 2021, he got his first experience in an F1 car at the 2021 Goodwood Festival of Speed, driving the 2011 Red Bull RB7.
+Lawson took part in the Young Driver Test at the Yas Marina Circuit at the end of the 2021 season with Scuderia AlphaTauri, driving the AT02.
+For the 2022 season, he served as a reserve/test driver for AlphaTauri.
 In March 2022 Franz Tost revealed that Lawson would make his Formula One debut in a free practice session for them during the season.
-He made his first free practice debut at the 2022 Belgian Grand Prix, combining with his F2 weekend.
+He made his free practice debut at the 2022 Belgian Grand Prix.